View Robert Sorokach's Obituary on RepublicanHerald.com and share memories

 |

-Robert E. Sorokach, 71, of Providence Place, Pine Grove, formally of Minersville, passed away Monday, June 17, at Lehigh Valley Hospital.
+Robert E. Sorokach, 71, of Providence Place, Pine Grove, formerly of Minersville, passed away Monday, June 17, at Lehigh Valley Hospital.

-He was a son of the late Goldie Rindock and John Sorokach.

-A graduate of Minersville High School, Class of 1965.
-He served in the Navy in the Vietnam War.
-He was formerly employed at Argo Mills and Bartush Signs of Orwigsburg.

-Bob is survived by four sons, Zackary, Justin, Joshua and Joseph Sorokach.
-He is also survived by a sister, Goldie Marie, wife of Harry Maurer; a brother, Thomas Sorokach; nephews, John and James Maurer.

-A big debt of gratitude to his brother, Thomas, for being his faithful helper.
-Routinely taking Bob to dialysis, VA appointments, out to his favorite places to eat and for always being there for whatever Bob needed.

 A Panachida service will be held at 11:30 a.m.
-June 24, at Mahal-Ritzel Funeral Home, 104 S. Fourth St., Minersville, PA 17954, with the Very Rev. Archpriest Michael Hutsko as celebrant.
-A visitation will be held from noon to 1 p.m. at the funeral home afterwards.
-Interment will be with military honors in Indiantown Gap National Cemetery, Anville.
+June 24 at Mahal-Ritzel Funeral Home Inc., 104 S. Fourth St., Minersville, PA 17954, with the Very Rev. Archpriest Michael Hutsko as the celebrant.
+A visitation will be held from noon to 1 p.m. at the funeral home afterward.
+Interment with military honors in Indiantown Gap National Cemetery, Annville.
+In lieu of flowers, the family requests donations made to the Lebanon VA Center, attn: Voluntary Service, 1700 S. Lincoln Ave., Lebanon, PA 17042.
 Mahal-Ritzel Funeral Home Inc. is entrusted with the arrangements.

 Sign the guest book at